bhumit/bhumit.github.io/_posts/2015-03-29-mining-git-history.md

 Table 1: shows the model being applied to various open source projects with $freq$.

 From the table above, we can observe that although these projects have been open source for years and supposed to be well structured [8].
-However, the f req value suggests that none of these projects has followed the OCP rules strictly.
+However, the freq value suggests that none of these projects has followed the OCP rules strictly.
 Nevertheless, I believe that there may be other factors that influence this value.
 For example, a developer forgets to commit right after he/she has added some features but directly modified other classes to fix some bugs, and then commit all the changes at one time.
 Relatively, the project [Signonotron2](https://github.com/alphagov/signonotron2) should have a better design.
 Compared with other projects, generally, publisher has a good architecture according to OCP rules [7].

 Although, I think this model is only theoretically effective, due to accidental and essential complexity [7].
 It is still a straight-forward method to do the evaluation job which inversely helps refining the architecture design.

   [1]: http://swerl.tudelft.nl/twiki/pub/Main/KoenEgelink/Masters_Thesis_Koen_Egelink_PUBLIC_BANNER.pdf "K. Egelink, Multi-Version Software Analysis to Detect Architectural Mismatches."
   [2]: http://www.amazon.co.uk/The-Pragmatic-Programmer-Andrew-Hunt/dp/020161622X "A. Hunt and D. Thomas, The Pragmatic Programmer: From Journeyman to Master."